 - Activation code, license number of Kaspersky products

-- Last 4 digits of your credit card
+- First 6 and last 4 digits of your credit card

 - Order-related information from Kaspersky e-stores